Importing & Updating Metafield Data

 Defined & Undefined Fields

-App Configured & Un-configured Fields
+App Configured & Unconfigured Fields

 Formatting Metafield Column Names

-Use the following formula for column names: namespace["key"]:metafield_type
+Use the following format for column names:

 Example: custom_fields["my_text"]:string

-Each supported Shopify object type has slightly different requirements.
+Each supported Shopify object has different requirements.

 Product Metafields

-All Other Metafields
+Other Metafields

 • Blog Posts